-Alessandro Acquisti is a Professor of Information Technology and Public Policy at the Heinz College,
+Alessandro Acquisti is the Trustees Professor of Information Technology and Public Policy at the Heinz

-Carnegie Mellon University (CMU) and an Andrew Carnegie Fellow (inaugural class).
-He is the director of
+Carnegie Mellon University (CMU).
+He is an Andrew Carnegie Fellow (inaugural class), the director of the PeeX

-privacy and disclosure behavior in online social networks, and the application of behavioral economics to
+disclosure behavior in online social networks, and the application of behavioral economics to the study of

 Alessandro has been the recipient of the PET Award for Outstanding Research in Privacy Enhancing

 the IBM Best Academic Privacy Faculty Award, the IEEE Cybersecurity Award for Innovation, the Heinz College